JenniferFariasRodrigues/my-600lb-escape/README.md

 Sobre o jogo: Provides an overview of game phases and video previews.
 Galeria VIP: Enables users to search for more information directly from the app.
 Contatos: personal data and links about developer.
-How to Run SnapShot
-Navigate to the SnapShot directory:

-bash
-cd SnapShot
-Install the dependencies:

-bash

-npm install
-Start the development server:

-bash

-npm start
-Open your browser and go to http://localhost:3000 to view the application.

 Key Features
 Motivação Section